phu0ngng/nccl/README.md

 - reduce
 - broadcast

-These collectives are implemented using ring algorithms and have been optimized for throughput and latency.
-For best performance, small collectives can be either batched into larger operations or aggregated through the API.
+These operations are implemented using ring algorithms and have been optimized for throughput and latency.
+For best performance, small operations can be either batched into larger operations or aggregated through the API.

 ## Requirements